bscotch/stitch/packages/vscode/README.md

 ## ⚙️ Supported GameMaker versions

+Stitch supports GameMaker projects that use recent versions of GameMaker, and makes no effort to support older versions.

-Different GameMaker versions may have different features and built-in functions, constants, etc. This extension will still work with many other GameMaker project versions, but it might give you incorrect autocompletes or surprising command outcomes!
+Different GameMaker versions may have different features and built-in functions, constants, etc. This extension tries to infer the correct features for your project's GameMaker version, but it might give you incorrect autocompletes or surprising command outcomes if it cannot find a match!

-This extension uses the GameMaker syntax definitions provided by the `GmlSpec.xml` file from GameMaker Runtime `2023.200.0.312`.
-You can configure this extension to use a different spec file.

-## Requirements

-- A GameMaker project created with a recent version of GameMaker

 ## 🛣️ Roadmap